-The field surveys revealed that much of the referral area exists as a managed rail line easement and a large portion of the remainder of the referral area exists as cultivated land.
-Assessment of the potential habitat suitability of the referral area identified 11 of the 23 threatened species with potential to occur (refer to Attachment 2).
-A search of the OEH Atlas of NSW Wildlife database and Primary Industries Fishing and Aquaculture Records Viewer identified 33 NSW listed threatened fauna, four threatened fish species and seven threatened flora species recorded within 10 kilometres of the Parkes to Narromine rail corridor.
+The field surveys revealed that much of the referral area exists as a managed railway easement and a large portion of the remainder of the referral area exists as cultivated land.
+Detailed survey and assessment of the habitat within the referral area identified 3 listed threatened species out of a total of 317 and 61 flora and fauna species respectively.

 Patches of native vegetation exist sporadically within the referral area and are typically associated with TSRs, road verges or small woodland patches on farmland.
-These patches generally comprised a woodland community with the dominant canopy species including inland grey box (Eucalyptus microcarpa), fuzzy box (Eucalyptus conica) and yellow box (Eucalyptus melliodora).
-Patches of weeping myall (Acacia pendula) were also recorded within the referral area.
+These patches generally comprised a woodland community with the dominant canopy species including bimbil box (Eucalyptus populnea), belah (Casuarina cristata), silver-leaved ironbark (Eucalyptus melanophloia) and white cypress pine (Callitris glaucophylla).